-Home Owners Want a Garage to Park their Cars, Toys & have a place for Storage
+Home owners typically want a garage to park their car, toys & have a place for storage

 It depends on where potential buyers are at in their stage of life as to what they’re looking for in a home.
 For example, younger couples without kids may have only have 1 car perhaps 2 and a garage it not that important to them.
 They may be looking to start their family or already have one or two small children.
 Location may be important to them to be closer to urban centres.
 Perhaps they’re looking for their starter home.

 Families with young kids and two cars that are currently in a starter home but are quickly outgrowing it, typically want a 2 or 3 car garage to park their car and for storage.
 If homeowners are looking for a 4 bedroom home, they want a 4 bedroom home.
 Not a 3 bedroom + garage/bedroom/office/den or whatever the case may be.

 Converting a garage into another room typically does NOT add value to a home.
 In fact, it can have the opposite effect and could potentially devalue the home.
 BUT!!!
 In some situations, a converted garage could add value to a home.